-When the donor area is not enough or the patient suffers a full hair loss: if the donor area has a low density and we can’t take grafts from it, or if the patient has a big baldness area, we resort to the SMP method.
+When the donor area is not enough or the patient suffers total hair loss: if the donor area has a low density and we can’t take grafts from it, or if the patient has a big baldness area, we resort to the SMP method.

-Early hair falling: in these cases we can’t do the graft transplantation due to falling of the hair in its early stages.
+Early hair falling: in these cases, we can’t do the graft transplantation due to the hair falling in its early stages.

-After a first hair transplant: sometimes the grafts we take from the donor area may not be enough, so we need a second treatment to boost the visual density and give the patient a full covering.
-As a result, we combine the hair transplant surgery itself with the SMP.
+After a first hair transplant: sometimes the grafts we take from the donor area may not be enough, so we need a second treatment to boost the visual density and give the patient a complete covering.
+As a result, we combine hair transplant surgery with the SMP.

-For patients with alopecia: the SMP alopecia treatment offers a good way to cover the gaps resulting from alopecia, as these gaps are outspread all over the head scalp.
+For patients with alopecia: the SMP alopecia treatment offers an excellent way to cover the gaps resulting from alopecia, as these are outspread all over the head and scalp.

 For women suffering from diffused hair loss.
-Women unfortunately are not good candidates for hair transplant due to the fact their hair loss is diffused throughout the scalp area, so there is no donor area that would be good for the transplant.
+Unfortunately, women are not good candidates for hair transplants because their hair loss is diffused throughout the scalp area, so that no donor area would be suitable for the transplant.

 Hair transplant or SMP method: what do I choose?

-The main factor that will help you to decide which method is better for you, is asking yourself if you want to style your hair or not.
-If you prefer to have a good and natural look, a hair transplantation is the best choice, but it will depend on having a good donor area.
+The main factor that will help you decide which method is better for you is asking yourself if you want to style your hair.
+Hair transplantation is the best choice if you prefer a good and natural look, but it will depend on having a good donor area.
 Not enough donor hair will result in a poor hair transplant outcome.

 Does scalp micropigmentation have risks?

-In fact, SMP as an alopecia treatment is a very safe technique and no serious side effects have been reported about it.
+SMP as an alopecia treatment is a safe technique, and no severe side effects have been reported.
 Also, this method will not damage your hair follicles as the pigments are used in the first layer of the skin, and follicles are much deeper in the scalp.